dell/csm-docs/content/docs/replication/deployment/powerscale.md

 ---
 ## Enabling Replication in CSI PowerScale

-For the Container Storage Modules (CSM) for Replication sidecar container to work properly it needs to be installed alongside CSI driver that supports replication `dell-csi-extensions` calls.
+Container Storage Modules (CSM) Replication sidecar is a helper container that is installed alongside a CSI driver to facilitate replication functionality.
+Such CSI drivers must implement `dell-csi-extensions` calls.

-CSI driver for Dell EMC PowerScale supports necessary extension calls from `dell-csi-extensions` and to be able to provision replicated volumes you would need to do the steps described in the following sections.
+CSI driver for Dell PowerScale supports necessary extension calls from `dell-csi-extensions`.
+To be able to provision replicated volumes you would need to do the steps described in the following sections.

 ### Before Installation